 Moving from bread to potato chips, collectors could also find a George Mikan card in a 1950 Scott's Chips set that covered the Minneapolis Lakers.
 The narrow cards were issued in potato chip and cheese potato boxes.
 Like most regional vintage releases on the list, these George Mikan cards are rare.
-However, they are made even more rare because they could be redeemed for game tickets or an autographed team picture, which decreased the already-limited supply.
-A PSA 5 version sold for $6,300 in November of 2014.
+However, these cards are even more rare because they could be redeemed for game tickets or an autographed team picture, which decreased the already-limited supply.

 While Wheaties boxes are something that many collectors are familiar with, these cards released from 1951 and 1952 were actually hand-cut from the boxes themselves.
 The first card on the left is from 1951 and the remaining two are from 1952.
 An intact 1952 box is shown below the cards.
 The cards from Wheaties are some of the most inexpensive vintage releases for George Mikan.

 One of the final vintage releases for George Mikan, these rare cards were procured from the backs of Royal Desserts packages.
 As seen on the card below, collectors could even obtain an album to hold the eight-card basketball set by mailing 15 cents and three package fronts.